-In the time period available for this survey it was not possible to complete processing of a research permit to carry out the planned work of establishing permanent transects within the marine reserve.
-It was decided to modify the method stated in Section 3.3.1 by not fixing permanently transect endpoints with markers on the sea bottom.
-The remainder of the method was followed similar to the other sites outside the marine reserve, producing five replicate photo frame quadrats.
+It was not possible to complete processing of a research permit to carry out the planned work of establishing permanent transects within the marine reserve.
+It was decided to modify the method stated in Section 3.3.1 by not fixing permanent transect endpoints with markers on the sea bottom.
+The remainder of the method was similar to the other sites outside the marine reserve, producing five replicate photo frame quadrats.
 The difference is that quadrats are not likely to be able to be re-located accurately.
 As such, these results are valuable in describing the communities present but they will not afford the opportunity to carry out quantitative change over time comparisons.
 It is intended that additional permanent photo quadrats and markers will be set up for this purpose once the research permit is granted by the Department of Conservation.